 Adds a tuplet to a bar at a given position.
-The left and right parameters specify the ratio of the tuplet, e.g. 3 (left) in the time of 2 (right).
+The left and right parameters specify the ratio of the tuplet, for example 3 (left) in the time of 2 (right).
 The unit parameter specifies the note value (in 1/256th quarters) on which the tuplet should be based.
 For example, if you wish to create an eighth note (quaver) triplet group, you would use the value 128.
-The optional style and bracket parameters take one of the pre-defined constants that affect the visual appearance of the created tuplet; see Global constants on page 135.
+The optional style and bracket parameters take one of the pre-defined constants that affect the visual appearance of the created tuplet; see "Global Constants" on page 127.
 If fullDuration is true, the bracket of the tuplet will span the entire duration of the tuplet.
 Returns the Tuplet object created.

-N.B.: If AddTuplet() has been given illegal parameters, it will not be able to create a valid Tuplet object.
+N.B.: If AddTuplet () has been given illegal parameters, it will not be able to create a valid Tuplet object.
 Therefore, you should test for inequality of the returned Tuplet object with null before attempting to use it.

-Bar [array element]
+Bar[array element]

-Returns the nth item in the bar (counting from 0) e.g. Bar [0]
+Returns the nth item in the bar (counting from 0) for example Bar [0]

-Clear ([voice number])
+Clear([voice number])